 Don’t get bogged down worrying about the average rate for online businesses.
 Your goal should be to work toward a conversion rate that’s better than what you have now.
 There are just too many variables that affect conversion — including industry, visibility, and traffic sources — which makes it challenging to make an apples-to-apples comparison between different websites.
 Consider factors such as your target audience, the products you sell, your industry, the quality of traffic your driving to your business, and more, all of which can play a large roll in your conversion rate.

-Do set goals for yourself, however.
+Of course, set goals for yourself and methods to track your progress.
 If you’re conversion rate is 0.5%, aim for 1%.
 Once you hit 1%, aim for 1.5%, and so on.
 Always be looking to improve your store to help convert shoppers into buyers as it’s critical to the health of your business.

 What other metrics matter to conversion rate?